jina-ai/clip-as-service/docs/user-guides/retriever.md

 ```text
 [['she smiled, with pain', ''], [{'value': 0.09604918956756592}, {'value': 0.7994111776351929}]]
 ```
-You can set the `limit` parameter to control the number of the most relevant documents to be retrieved.
+You can set the `limit` parameter (default is `10`) to control the number of the most similar documents to be retrieved.

 ## Support large-scale dataset